How to Post to All Social Media at Once (2026 Guide)

 What if some platforms require different file formats (vertical vs horizontal)?

 Create vertical (9:16) as your base for TikTok, Reels, Shorts, and Stories.
 For LinkedIn/X, you can crop to 1:1 or 16:9.
 Modern tools let you edit crop per platform in one session.
+Our social media image sizes guide has the exact dimensions for every format on every platform.

 Do hashtags work the same on every platform?